 - Education to perform said functions?

 - Learning capacity to soak in the training programs?

 Ask yourself how this decision will affect your family.
 Do they understand the risks and sacrifices required, and will they support your efforts?
 Beginning a franchise business is a major decision that does not ensure easy success.
 However, an informed commitment of time, energy and money by you and your family can lead to an exciting and profitable venture.

 Franchise Agreement FAQs to Ask Before Buying A Franchise or Attending a Franchise Exhibition?

 Attending a franchise exhibition allows you to view and compare a variety of franchise possibilities.
 Keep in mind that exhibitors at the exposition primarily want to sell their franchise systems.
 Be cautious of salespersons that are interested in selling a franchise that you are not interested in.

 Before you attend, research what type of franchise best suits your investment limitations, experience, and goals.
-When you attend, comparison shop for the opportunity that best suits your needs and asks questions.
+When you attend, Do a comparative analysis of the opputunities available.

 An exhibitor may tell you how much you can afford to invest or that you can’t afford to pass up this opportunity.
 Before beginning to explore investment options, consider the amount you feel comfortable investing and the maximum amount you can afford.